 Why It Matters

 The reason residency status matters for tax purposes is also often misconstrued.
 California taxes residents on all their taxable income, from whatever source.
 That’s obvious to almost everyone who would broach the topic.
 But online discussions of California residency often miss the equally important corollary: California taxes nonresidents on all their taxable California-source income.
 Ignoring this second element of California’s tax law can lead to residency plans that go horribly astray.

-For a more detailed discussion of how California determines residency status, see “Guidelines for Determining California Residency: A Primer for Serious Snowbirds”.
+For a more detailed discussion of how California determines residency status, see this article on residency guidelines.

 And now to the myths.

 Myth #1: Less Than Six Months = Nonresidency

 One of the most pervasive – and dangerous – myths goes like this: spend less than six months in California during any tax year, and put your residency worries aside.
 California can only claim you’re a resident if you spend more than six months here, right?
 Wrong.
 Without question, time spent in California is an important factor in determining residency.
 But remember: no one thing makes you a resident and vice versa.
 The fact is, you can spend no time in California (not to mention under six months) and still be a legal resident.
 Conversely, you can spend the entire year in California without becoming a resident (many of my clients who are in the entertainment industry under employment contracts which terminate at the end of the year do just that).
 The impact of time spent in and out of state on residency status depends on all the contacts a taxpayer has.